 - Baby may experience balance issues when leaning too far to one side

-Jolly Jumper developed the original doorway jumper, and while the design has evolved over the decades, the company has maintained the high quality and safety on which it built its reputation.
+Jolly Jumper developed the original doorway jumper, which at the time was definitely the best baby jumper.
+While the design has evolved over the decades, the company has maintained the high quality and safety on which it built its reputation.

 The Jolly Jumper attaches securely to most door frames and moldings, making it space-efficient for both play and storage.
 The jumper’s height can be fine-tuned by adding or removing links in the chain, making it infinitely adjustable as your baby grows.